 Whether he is indeed 'the difference' in the upcoming playoffs or not, Rip Hamilton isn't at that point to reliably provide such a dynamic yet.
 Even though he's not really shot the ball well this year (when he's played), Rip's made a difference in the offense simply by being a threat and oftentimes it was his passing that'd produce the most points.
 But going up against a solid defensive team like the Spurs was new for a Rip-incorporated lineup, and it showed in that no longer was the opponent content to stand and watch the Bulls effortlessly pass and move.
 The Spurs have crisper reactions to when Rip came off those screens, and thus made his decisions a little tougher and ultimately forced some long 2-point misses.
 They looked to be makeable shots, but Rip was never known as a very efficient shooter even when he wasn't old and groin-impaired.
 The Bulls starting lineup was actually their worst unit of the night, a very stark contrast from what we've usually seen when Rip plays.

 With Rip being both ineffective and still on the Bogans-plan minutes-wise, there were a couple bench performances that helped compensate: CJ Watson in the first half and Ronnie Brewer in the second.
 It's hard to overstate how important Watson's shot creation is to the bench mob, without him chucking there is no way the unit can stay on the court.
 So if we want to have great shared experiences like seeing Omer Asik locking down Tiago Splitter in the post, Watson has to put up points, and he did so with 10 (4/5 shooting) and 2 assists in his first half stint.
-Then after an abysmal 15-point 3rd quarter, Ronnie Brewer scored the first 6 points of the 4th, and got his next make in crunch time after Kyle Korver, was yanked for defensive Korverness.
+Then after an abysmal 15-point 3rd quarter, Ronnie Brewer scored the first 6 points of the 4th, and got his next make in crunch time after Kyle Korver, though being 2-2 from three-point range himself, was yanked for defensive Korverness.

 And speaking of benchings, an early-season story cropped back up: the starting frontcourt not playing the fourth quarter.
 But, wait, there's progress!
 It was only Carlos Boozer who rode the pine in that time, as Joakim Noah had a better night and finished with 10pts, 13rebs (though the jumper was off and he was noticeably left open to shoot it).
 Booz did contribute to a dominating 1st half on the boards (43% OReb%, finished more near their usual with 28%) that kept the Bulls in the game.
 But in the second half, Booz had his typical defensive lapses made untenable by a poor offensive night.
 He finished 4-13 and seemingly was regressing as the game wore on, his shot getting comically farther away and higher arcing each time.
 Like seeing the usual Rip Hamilton machine sputter, maybe the capsizing of the Booze cruise was caused simply by having a defender near him for once.